-The Eiger’s lessons came from the challenges of mounting a drive system directly to the chassis, combined with the potential for motor noise transmission directly through the idler (rim) to the platter.
+The Savoie’s lessons came from the challenges of mounting a drive system directly to the chassis, combined with the potential for motor noise transmission directly through the idler (rim) to the platter.

 We learned that by spinning the motor faster, the lessened load on the motor produces less vibration.

-In the above referenced blog post, we wrote the following about the lessons the Eiger taught us – lessons that directly transferred to the Gavia/Stelvio belt drive and this new release:
+In the above referenced blog post, we wrote the following about the lessons the Savoie taught us – lessons that directly transferred to the Gavia/Stelvio belt drive and this new release:

-While prototyping the Eiger, we learned that the higher the torque demand on the motor, the more noise and vibration it made.
+While prototyping the Savoie, we learned that the higher the torque demand on the motor, the more noise and vibration it made.

 Gearing down with a narrower diameter idler lessened the demands on the motor.
 It had to deliver less torque to perform the task of controlling the platter.